-Be sure to bone up on the latest lists of harmful items and keep all human food, as well as garbage, compost, and recycling out of reach or in well-sealed containers.
+Be sure to bone up on the latest lists of harmful items and keep all human food, as well as garbage, compost, and recycling, out of reach or in well-sealed containers.

 You may love the look of freshly waxed natural hardwood flooring, but your intended pet might beg to differ.
 Slippery surfaces such as wood, laminate, linoleum, or ceramic tile floors can be frightening and even dangerous for dogs.
-If you'll be bringing home a skittish pup (especially a rescue dog with a traumatic background), consider covering up with rugs or other padding.
+If you'll be bringing home a skittish pup (especially a rescue dog with a traumatic background), consider covering up with rugs or another padding.